Home delivery for prescription stimulant medication—yes, stimulants. If you haven’t tried it, maybe it’s time to investigate.

 Benefits of Home-Delivery: The Four Cs

-I count at least four potential benefits:
+I count at least four categories of potential benefits:

 Has this happened to you?
 You realize that you have one pill left.
-You leave work early, and scramble to pick up a script at your doctor’s office.
+You leave work early and scramble to pick up a script at your doctor’s office.
 Then, where to fill it?

 - Nothing says stress like having to run around to pharmacies, seeking one that has your medication in stock.

 - Many people tell me that their local pharmacies are often out of the stimulant medications, such as Ritalin, Vyvanse, and Concerta.
 If they’re lucky, they might receive 10 pills and are told to come back next week for the remaining 20.
+Yikes.

 - Or, the pharmacist gives them the hairy eyeball, as if they abusing the medication.
 (Catch 22: The more you get perturbed, the more suspicious you look to these ill-informed pharmacists!)

 The mail-order pharmacies are huge, with inventories far beyond a local pharmacy’s capacity.
+They have greater access to distributors (such as the new distributor for Concerta’s authorized/branded generic: Authorized Generic Concerta Update: 6/19/19).

-Think of it.
+Think about it.
 You could reduce the hassle of getting a prescription filled from 12 times annually to only 4 or 6 times (with a 90- or 60-day supply).
 Without driving anywhere.
 Or waiting.

 You Still Need a New Script Each Time